anamoya-tech/ecommerce-customer-revenue-analysis/README.md

 ## Business Context (Hypothetical)
 The stakeholder is a **Head of E-commerce / General Manager** of a UK-based online retailer.

-The business objective is to understand **what drove revenue performance in 2011** in order to inform strategic priorities for the following year.
+The objective is to understand **what factors drove revenue performance in 2011** in order to inform strategic priorities for the following year.

 ---